 You can try for a cheaper ride on Grab/Uber but often the drivers are unreliable or unable to pick you up from popular areas due to government bans.

 That’s a wrap!
-As I trialled it out myself, I can be certain it’s manageable in two weeks.
-Yup, it’s a busy 2 week is Bali but it’s the best way of packing lots of sights, experiences and memories into your trip.
+As I trialled it out myself, I can be certain it’s manageable.
+Yup, it’ll be a busy 2 weeks in Bali but it’s the best way of packing lots of sights, experiences and memories into your trip.

 Thanks for reading my Bali itinerary for 2 weeks!

 See you next time for more adventures,

 Check out my other Bali & Asia posts:

 - The 10 best Balinese foods to try

 - How to spend 2 days in Uluwatu

 - How to spend 3 days in Ubud

 - The 20 best things to do in Ubud